amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 }
 {% endhighlight %}

 This should work fine, except you will soon realize that all your code is poluted with calls to this static function.
 Wherever the ``build()`` method is called, you have to also call this function.
 Good luck debugging if you forget to use it somewhere.
 And you (or one of your new colleagues) will, for sure.
-Besides this, static methods are always an ugly solution because they make our code more procedural.
+Besides, static methods are always an ugly solution because they make our code more procedural.

 Then, maybe you realize that ``javax.json.JsonObjectBuilder`` is an interface and that you can implement it to have any behaviour you need.
 So what?
 You are now going to reimplement everything those smart guys from Oracle or Redhat already implemented?
 No, of course not.
 Check this out:

 {% highlight java %}
-public final class NfJsonObjectBuider implements JsonObjectBuilder {
+public final class NfJsonObjectBuilder implements JsonObjectBuilder {

     private Map<String, Object> values = new LinkedHashMap<>();